infosecjosh/dfrws2019/docker/README.md

 # Build

-This will build `iot-plaso:latest`, which is plaso with dfrws iot plugins.
+This will build `iot-plaso:latest`, which is plaso with dfrws 2019 parser plugins.
 You only have to do this once.

    `make build`